gismondichris/gismondichris.github.io/_projects/tech_issue_automated_email.md

 #### Summary
-Information regarding tech issues is sent to the Laboratory Data Manager (myself) and a notification email is sent to the user who submitted the issue.
+Information regarding tech issues is sent to the Laboratory Data Manager and a notification email is sent to the user who submitted the issue.

 #### Description